eecs280staff/tutorials/docs/setup_macos.md

 macOS comes with a Terminal and can run UNIX command-line tools directly.

-When you see `$` in this tutorial, you should type into your shell the command that comes after the `$`.
+The macOS terminal command prompt ends with a `$`.
+To follow the steps below, type commands that appear after the `$` and hit enter.

 ## Open terminal
 Open the Terminal application which comes with macOS.